- Qi L & Cho YA. Gene-environment interaction and obesity.

 Your brain is the mastermind behind your weight

 Today, more people than ever live with obesity.
 Many are struggling to lose weight.
-People who succeed in losing weight may often find that they regain this weight within a few weeks. - despite being active and counting calories.
+And those who succeed often find that their weight creeps back up to where it was before within a few weeks – despite being active and counting calories.

 To understand what makes it hard to lose excess weight and keep it off, we need to turn to medical science.
 Research keeps showing that obesity is not a personality flaw.
 In fact, it’s a complex metabolic disease.
 And as with any disease, there’s only so much that we can do with lifestyle change alone, says Mads Tang-Christensen.